 Drug education and information for parents or caregivers reinforces what children are learning about the harmful effects of drugs and opens opportunities for family discussions about the use and misuse of legal and illegal substances.
-According to the Health and Human Services Commission, parent-child communication is a potentially modifiable protective factor of adolescent substance use.
-Substantial literature indicates that greater frequency and quality of general parent-child communication are negatively associated with adolescent substance use.
+Parent-child communication is a potentially modifiable protective factor of adolescent substance use and substantial research indicates that greater frequency and quality of general parent-child communication are negatively associated with adolescent substance use.
 The 2022 TSS data reports indicate that:

 PRC 11 also gauged youth conversations with parents regarding alcohol and other drugs through focus groups.
-Findings from focus groups indicated that the majority of adult participants voiced that they usually have conversations with their children about drugs; some mentioned that they started talking to their children about dangers of drug use when they were as early as eight years old.
+Findings from focus groups indicated that the majority of adult participants have conversations with their children about drugs.
+Some mentioned that they started talking to their children about dangers of drug use when they were as early as eight years old.
 Similarly, the majority of youth participants indicated that they have had conversations with their parents regarding the use of substances, or any concerns associated with drugs.